Rhenry1995/KeatsScrape/README.md

 `pip3 install -r requirements.txt`

 ## Input
 To run the program enter the following code with adding your username or password.
+The directory for the destination is optional.
+If not included it will use the current working directory.

-`python3 KeatsScrape -pw yourPassword -un yourUsername -wd directoryOfdestination`
+`python3 KeatsScrape -pw yourPassword -un yourUsername -wd directoryOfdestination(optional)`